 < Unchanged parts are omitted >

 If DCI formats 1_1 are monitored in multiple search spaces associated with multiple CORESETs in a BWP for scheduling the same serving cell, zeros shall be appended until the payload size of the DCI formats 1_1 monitored in the multiple search spaces equal to the maximum payload size of the DCI format 1_1 monitored in the multiple search spaces.

+For a UE configured with scheduling on the primary cell from an SCell, if prior to padding the number of information bits in DCI format 1_1 carried by PDCCH on the primary cell with value of Carrier indicator field set to '0' is not equal to the number of information bits in DCI format 1_1 carried by PDCCH on the SCell for scheduling on the primary cell, zeros shall be appended to the DCI format 1_1 with smaller size until the payload size is the same.

 Table 7.3.1.2.2-1: Antenna port(s) (1000 + DMRS port), dmrs-Type=1, maxLength=1